-Doug recently retired as professor of economics and former acting dean at Meredith College School of Business in Raleigh.
-He is an active member of Sound Rivers and the Haw River Assembly.
+Doug is an emeritus professor of economics and former acting dean at the Meredith College School of Business in Raleigh.
+He is an active member of Sound Rivers, Cape Fear River Watch and Haw River Assembly.
 Doug serves on the North Carolina Conservation Network board of directors, the North Carolina Department of Environmental Quality Nutrient Criteria Implementation Committee and the Albemarle-Pamlico National Estuary Partnership Scientific & Technical Advisory Committee.
-Doug enjoys biking, boating, photography and fishing, and he wants to ensure that all of his grandchildren are able to enjoy the beauty of the North Carolina coast in the future.
+Doug enjoys paddling, boating, fishing, biking and nature photography.
+He wants to ensure that all of his grandchildren are able to enjoy the beauty of the North Carolina coast in the future.

 Sarah has a master’s degree in public administration from the University of North Carolina at Wilmington with a concentration in environmental policy and management.
 She is the Town Clerk/ Human Resources Specialist with the Town of Emerald Isle.
 With her background in environmental policy, she educates community citizens about stormwater runoff and frequently collaborates with the federation to implement projects in the town.

 Allison is Director of the Career and Professional Development Center at Duke University’s Nicholas School of the Environment.
 She was formerly the curator of education at the North Carolina Maritime Museum in Beaufort.
 She and her family continue to maintain strong ties to the coast and coastal issues.